brettz9/integrity-matters/README.md

 ## Potential to-dos

+1. Avoid reinserting fallbacks if detected in some way as next item
 1. Add some auto-fallbacks, e.g., `window.jQuery` for well-known libraries?
 1. Could make optional to only update URL if that version is lower than the `package.json` range